 * Black & White images: Digital file format: .Bitmap.
 Resolution: 1200dpi.
 Colour mode: bitmap ['Greyscale' refers to images with variations of tones i.e. mid-tones, whereas 'Black & White' refers to images which are made of 100% black i.e. solid black lines with no variation in tone (no grey).
 If your image is intended for use on the regular book paper (as opposed to the colour plate sections) it is recommended that you present your images in Bitmap format for the best results.]

 8. Please be patient!
 Depending on the time of year, it may take us a few months to get back to you, but we will reply to every submission we receive.
 If you have submitted a piece to Dark Mountain, please do not submit it for publication elsewhere until you have received a response from us.

 9. If we do accept your work for publication, we may get back to you with some suggested changes or improvements.
 We often like to work with authors to get the best out of their work.

 10. We are currently unable to pay for work that we publish – we hope this will change in future – but we do send you a copy of the book on publication, and we guarantee you a smart and growing audience for your work.
-All copyright remains with the authors, but we ask that you let us know if you republish accepted work elsewhere, and that you don’t do so before the book is published.
+All copyright remains with the authors, but we ask that you don’t republish accepted work elsewhere before the book is published.